MatthewToon/WebServicesCoursework/README.md

     .\.venv\Scripts\Activate.ps1

 Then retry the Activate script above.
-If successful, '(.venv) should prefix the terminal prompt:
+If successful, '(.venv)' should prefix the terminal prompt:

     (.venv) PS C:\Users\You\ ...